derekmerck/diana2/apps/diana-cli/README.md

 Usage: diana-cli dcm2json [OPTIONS] INPATH [OUTPATH]

-  Convert a DICOM file or directory of files at INPATH into dictionaries and save result in text image format at OUTPATH.
+  Convert a DICOM file or directory of files at INPATH into dictionaries and save result in json format at OUTPATH.

 Options:
   --help  Show this message and exit.